Lightning-AI/litdata/README.md

 dataloader = DataLoader(dataset)
 ```

-Here is an illustration showing how the `StreamingDataset` works.
+Here is an illustration showing how the `StreamingDataset` works under the hood.

 ![An illustration showing how the Streaming Dataset works.](https://pl-flash-data.s3.amazonaws.com/streaming_dataset.gif)